 The Cagle Law Firm, P.C., has earned its reputation as experienced and skilled lawyers helping victims of Texas truck accidents.
-Our attorneys understand how traumatic truck accidents can be for our clients.
+Our Austin truck accident lawyers understand how traumatic truck accidents can be for our clients.
 That is why we provide compassionate and personalized attention to you and your family to help you through the aftermath.

 Texas 18-wheeler accidents can result in catastrophic injuries for those involved.
 That is because the average passenger vehicle we all drive weighs about 3,000 pounds, whereas a loaded 18-wheeler can weigh as much as 80,000 pounds.
 When a collision with one of these huge trucks happens, people can be seriously hurt or even killed.